Personalised help on your Statutory Maternity Leave entitlements

 If you don't qualify for Statutory Maternity Leave speak to your employer.
 They may offer enhanced maternity rights that you are entitled to.

-Telling your employer you intend to take Statutory Maternity Leave
+Telling your employer you will be taking Statutory Maternity Leave

 You must tell your employer you want to take Statutory Maternity Leave at least 15 weeks before the beginning of the week your baby is due.
 If this is not possible (for example because you didn't realise you were pregnant), tell them as soon as possible.